jappeace/jappeaceApplication/content/pragmatic-haskell-simple-servant.md

 towards something productive.
 The reader can now start a new project and add arbitrary dependencies.
 He knows what language extensions are and how to see them in use.
-Type level magick has been encountered, and wisely was ignored.
+Type level magic has been encountered, and wisely was ignored.
 In future this post will build on top of this work to extend the API and do something with something within the handlers.
 However this post has grown to big already.